 The extent of registration of the Former Hoyts Cinema Centre on the Victorian Heritage Register affects the whole place shown on Diagram 2335 including the land and the building.
 Note that the interiors are exempt from the permit requirements of the Heritage Act 1995 (see “Permit Exemptions”).

-Under the Heritage Act a person must not remove or demolish, damage or despoil, develop or alter or excavate, relocate or disturb the position of any part of a registered place or object without approval.
+Under the Heritage Act 1995 (‘the Act’) a person must not remove or demolish, damage or despoil, develop or alter or excavate, relocate or disturb the position of any part of a registered place or object without approval.
 It is acknowledged, however, that alterations and other works may be required to keep places in good repair and adapt them for use into the future.

 If a person wishes to undertake works or activities in relation to a registered place or registered object, they must apply to the Executive Director, Heritage Victoria for a permit.
 The purpose of a permit is to enable appropriate change to a place and to effectively manage adverse impacts on the cultural heritage significance of a place as a consequence of change.
 If an owner is uncertain whether a heritage permit is required, it is recommended that Heritage Victoria be contacted.

 Permits are required for anything which alters the place or object, unless a permit exemption is granted.
 Permit exemptions usually cover routine maintenance and upkeep issues faced by owners as well as minor works.
 They may include appropriate works that are specified in a conservation management plan.
-Permit exemptions can be granted at the time of registration (under s.42 of the Heritage Act) or after registration (under s.66 of the Heritage Act).
+Permit exemptions can be granted at the time of registration (under s.42 of the Act) or after registration (under s.66 of the Act).

 It should be noted that the addition of new features or structures to the registered place, as well as alterations to the exterior of the existing building requires a permit, unless a specific permit exemption is granted.
 Interior works to the existing building are permit exempt.
 The retention of the remaining unpainted dentilated concrete beams in the original entrance plaza and lobbies of the building is encouraged.